 • Focal onset impaired awareness seizure:

 In this kind of seizure, an individual goes confused or doesn’t have an awareness when they are experiencing the seizure.
-The most common symptoms are blank stare, repetitive movements such as blinking, chewing motion, and finger or hand motions.
+The most common symptoms are blank stare, and repetitive movements such as blinking, chewing motion, and finger or hand motions.

 • Absence seizures: It involves causing the issue of blank stare which means that an individual experiences awareness loss.
-The symptoms are no muscle movements, constant eye blinking, motions like rubbing fingers, or lip smacking.
+The symptoms are no muscle movements, constant eye blinking, and motions like rubbing fingers, or lip smacking.
 It is quite common among children.
 It usually lasts for not more than 10 seconds and people sometimes consider it daydreaming as well.

 • Atonic seizures: It is among the types of epilepsy that are known as “without tone”.
 In this type, an individual tends to lose control of their muscles and experience weakness during the seizure.
 The primary epilepsy symptom of this type is a drop attack.